 Paribus then monitors the specific items you purchased on the store website to see if the price drops.
 (Monitoring timeframe varies by retailer.
 See the Paribus website for more details.)

-In certain cases, depending on the terms of the retailer, you may have to get involved by making a quick phone call or filling out an online form.
+In some instances, depending on the retailer’s terms, you may have to get involved by making a quick phone call or filling out an online form.

-– Only certain online retailers offer price protection — For the full & current listing of stores monitored by Paribus, see their website.
+– Only certain online retailers offer price protection — For the complete & current listing of stores monitored by Paribus, see their website.

-But as of this posting, there are definitely some big name stores available, like Macy’s, Kohl’s, Nordstrom, Sears, L.L.Bean, Wayfair, Home Depot and Target.
+But as of this posting, there are some big-name stores available, like Macy’s, Kohl’s, Nordstrom, Sears, L.L.Bean, Wayfair, Home Depot and Target.

-– Amazon does not offer price protection, therefore you cannot receive refunds for price drops through the Paribus program.
-If you are looking for Amazon price protection, and are using a qualifying credit card (not using an Amazon card), then you should stick with one of Paribus’ competitors, either Sift or Earny.
+– Amazon does not offer price protection; therefore, you cannot receive refunds for price drops through the Paribus program.
+Suppose you are looking for Amazon price protection and using a qualifying credit card (not an Amazon card).
+In that case, you should stick with one of Paribus’ competitors, either Sift or Earny.

 Update on Paribus and Amazon:

-As you can see below, Amazon does not offer price protection, however they will reimburse for a late delivery date.
+Amazon does not offer price protection; however, they will reimburse for late delivery dates.
 That same day, Amazon customer service reached out to let me know they had issued a $10 credit to my account.
-The batteries cost $11.99, so with the credit, I wound up paying only $1.99 for a 12-pack of C batteries.
+The batteries cost $11.99, so I wound up paying only $1.99 for a 12-pack of C batteries with the credit.

 Earnings by Using Paribus:

 My personal savings through Paribus: